jparker/search_lingo/README.md

 ## Usage

-Here is a simple example.
+Concrete examples of how to use this gem are provided in `examples/` and `test/examples/`, but here is a simple example.

 ```ruby
 class Task < ActiveRecord::Base